linux-system-roles/tox-lsr/README.md

-* `--image-name` - assuming you have a config file (`--config`) that maps the given image name to an image url and optional setup, you can just specify an image name like `--image-name centos-10` and the script will download the latest qcow2 compose image for Fedora to a local cache (`--cache`).
+* `--image-name` - assuming you have a config file (`--config`) that maps the given image name to an image url and optional setup, you can just specify an image name like `--image-name centos-10` and the script will download the latest qcow2 compose image for CentOS 10 to a local cache (`--cache`).
 The script will check to see if the downloaded image in the cache is the latest, and will not download if not needed.
 In the config file you can specify additional setup steps to be run e.g. setting up additional dnf/yum repos.